-We are in the process of building our farm here in Mexico.
+We are in the process of building our home in Mexico.
 It has taken us a little over 15 years to purchase the land.
 We bought it in sections a little at a time.
-This year we decided we have enough farm land and […]
+This year we decided we have enough land and it is […]

 Tag: Retirement life